-- $\,$ > The use of biomass and waste as fuel must be optimised to reduce CO_2 emissions along with focus at new bio solutions - $> \text{NO}{\text{x}}$ emissions per kWh power must be reduced by 90 pct. in 2020 compared with 1990 - $> {\rm SO}2$ emissions per kWh power must be reduced by 95 pct. in 2020 compared with 1990
+- > The use of biomass and waste as fuel must be optimised to reduce CO2 emissions along with focus at new bio solutions - > NO_x emissions per kWh power must be reduced by 90 pct. in 2020 compared with 1990 - > SO2 emissions per kWh power must be reduced by 95 pct. in 2020 compared with 1990

-- > All central power stations must set up plant-specific environmental targets for emissions to air water consumption, chemicals, etc., in accordance with their ISO 14001 certification - > Energy optimisation through 10 percent improvement in energy efficiency by 2015
+- > All central power stations must set up plant-specific environmental targets for emissions to air water consumption, chemicals, etc., in accordance with their ISO 14001 certification - > Min.
+65 pct. of waste from production must be recovered in 2012 - > Energy optimisation through 10 percent improvement in energy efficiency by 2015